R. M. Veerappan: Political and entertainment career

-He has been elected to the legislative assembly two times and to the legislative council three times.
-He was elected to the Tamil Nadu legislative assembly in the Tirunelveli constituency as an Anna Dravida Munnetra Kazhagam candidate in the Tamil Nadu state assembly bye-election in 1986 and in the Kangayam constituency of Tamil Nadu state assembly bye-election in 1991[2].
+Veerappan was elected to the legislative assembly two times and to the legislative council three times.
+He was elected to the Tamil Nadu legislative assembly in the Tirunelveli constituency as an Anna Dravida Munnetra Kazhagam candidate in the Tamil Nadu state assembly by-election in 1986 after S. Narayan vacated and in the Kangayam constituency of Tamil Nadu state assembly by-election in 1991 after Jayalalithaa vacated her seat.

-MGR Kazhagam
+M.G.R.
+Kazhagam

-MGR Kazhagam (MGR Federation), a political party in the Indian state of Tamil Nadu.
-The president of MGR Kazhagam is R. M. Veerappan, a former All India Anna Dravida Munnetra Kazhagam (AIADMK) founder and leader of the House.
+M.G.R.
+Kazhagam (M.G.R.
+Federation), a political party in the Indian state of Tamil Nadu.
+The president of M.G.R.
+Kazhagam was R. M. Veerappan, a former All India Anna Dravida Munnetra Kazhagam (AIADMK) founder and leader of the House.